jong-un-crypto/unc-abi-rs/CONTRIBUTING.md

-# Contributing to near-sdk-rs
+# Contributing to unc-sdk-rs

-Thank you for your interest in contributing to NEAR!
+Thank you for your interest in contributing to unc!
 We appreciate any type of contribution.

 If you have any questions about contributing, or about the project in general, please ask in our [rust-support Discord channel](https://discord.gg/cKRZCqD2b2).